What is an A/A Experiment?

 - Fill out the details of the "Experience Creation Wizard", and select the "A/A Experiment" experience type.

 After, this your A/A Experiment should be created.
-This will be identical to other types of experiments in the platform besides the difference that there are no options to "Edit Variations".
+This will be identical to other types of experiments in the platform beside the difference that there are no options to "Edit Variations".

 - Then you should Activate the experience by changing its status:

 Get the Standard Conversion Rate of my Page

 You can also use an A/A test to get the standard conversion rate of your page while using Convert.
 To do this, you should pause the Original of your experiment, and run the experience with only the variation.
 This will get you the standard conversion rate that you can use for planning future A/B tests.